-As humans who suffer from a multitude of disorders, we look for cures that work, so have we found healing in binaural beats?
+As humans who suffer from a multitude of disorders, we look for cures that are effective.
+So do binaural beats work?

 Being diagnosed with an anxiety disorder among other things, I’ve tried many so-called solutions and medications to improve my quality of life.
 I also tried yoga, nature walks, prayer, and martial arts – you name it.
 Then I started to experiment with sound, mainly ambient music and things of that sort.